micahcantor/blog/content/blog/programming-language-feature-wishlist.md

 Supporting all the features of best-in-class tooling from mainstream languages is difficult and time-consuming, but I think focusing at first on ease-of-use will help drive support, adoption, and further development.

-## Discussion and Contending Languages
+## Discussion and contending languages

 There are several languages that in my view come close to matching this feature wishlist, a few of which I've already mentioned in this post.
 For each, I'll write about which features they include, which they don't, and some drawbacks and benefits I see in each.